EVENTS > Accessibility

 We are proud to announce our sensory-friendly performance of STG’s 22nd annual DANCE This.
 Local and nationally-recognized artists share their culture through dance!
 Save the date for Thursday, July 9, 2020 at 1:00 pm at The Moore Theatre in Seattle.
 Learn more here.

-Upcoming ASL, OC and AVIA interpreted shows and Sensory-Friendly performances:
+We hope to share details of upcoming ASL, OC and AVIA interpreted shows and Sensory-Friendly performances soon!

 Seattle Theatre Group Website Accessibility Statement